aws-deadline/deadline-cloud-for-maya/README.md

 1. Python 3.9 or higher; and
 1. Linux, Windows, or a macOS operating system.

-Plugin support: Arnold, V-Ray, and Redshift for Maya 2024-2025; only Arnold for Maya 2026.
+Plugin support: Arnold, V-Ray, and Redshift for Maya 2024-2025; Arnold and V-Ray for Maya 2026.
-Support for V-Ray and Redshift in Maya 2026 is planned for a future release.
+Support for Redshift in Maya 2026 is planned for a future release.

 ## Versioning